Release of 2016 1500 Instruction Manual

-The NUCC has released its semi-annual update to the Health Care Provider Taxonomy code set, which will go into effect on April 1, 2016.
-The complete code set, including the list of new and modified codes, is available under the "Code Sets" tab.
+The NUCC has released the semi-annual update to the Health Care Provider Taxonomy code set, which will go into effect on October 1, 2015.
+The complete code set, including the list of new codes, is available under the "Code Sets" tab.
 The PDF download version of the code set is also available there.

-When reviewing the Health Care Provider Taxonomy code set online, revisions made since the last release can be identified by the color code; new items are green and modified items are orange.
+When reviewing the Health Care Provider Taxonomy code set online, revisions made since the last release can be identified by the color code; new items are green.

 Resources for Implementing the 02/12 1500 Claim Form